intelligentnode/IntelliNode/IntelliNode/README.md

 - Add Gen function, the fastest way to generate text, speech, web pages or images. :bullettrain_side:
 - Update stable diffusion to use XL model engine.
 - Add support for hugging face inference.
-- Update chatGPT to support function calls, empowering automation.
 - Generate prompt using LLM.
 - Add support for huge data memory semantic search using `SemanticSearchPaging`.

 Join the [discord server](https://discord.gg/VYgCh2p3Ww) for the latest updates and community support.

 # Examples
 ## Functions